Len Scott: Early life

-Len was born in Birkenhead on February 25, 1907 to Joseph and Catherine (Kate) Scott.
+Len was born in Birkenhead on 25 February 1907 to Joseph and Catherine (Kate) Scott.
 Len was the oldest child of Catherine and Joseph though he did have older step brothers after his father remarried (James, Arthur, and Denis), and an older step sister (Mary).
 Len's full siblings were Raymond Henry (b.
 1909-87), Kenneth Gordon (b.
 1910-88), John (Jack) Colin (b.
 1913-95), and Vincent Laurence (b.
 1916-91).
-Catherine passed away on December 23, 1916, ten days after giving birth to Vincent while the family lived at 31 Vauxhall Road, Devonport aged just 35.
+Catherine died on 23 December 1916, ten days after giving birth to Vincent while the family lived at 31 Vauxhall Road, Devonport aged just 35.
 She had been "confined" on the day of the birth of Vincent and complained of being ill on the day of her death but died just before Dr. Atkinson, who had been summoned, could arrive.
 The doctor gave evidence that the death was "due to a cerebral embolism" which was in accordance with the coroners verdict.

 Len's father Joseph was a carter who worked in the Devonport suburb.
-He died of influenza during the epidemic of 1918 on November 8, aged 45.
+He died of influenza during the epidemic of 1918 on 8 November, aged 45.
 This of course left all the children orphaned.
 Mary, the eldest sister had wanted to take care of the children but was only aged 16 at the time.
 Instead the family spent time with their cousins who also lived in Devonport and at a local orphanage.